-- Drug-induced alopecia ( Alopecia medicamentosa): (diffuse, acute anagenic effluvium; the connection with the therapy being used is usually detectable).
+- Drug-induced alopecia ( alopecia medicamentosa): (diffuse, acute onset of anagen effluvium; the association with the causative therapy is usually demonstrable).

-- Pityriasis amiantacea: (greasy scales covering the scalp; hair can be pulled out in clumps).
+- Pityriasis amiantacea: (Oily scaling covering the scalp; hair can be pulled out in tufts).

-- Psoriasis capitis: (here, it is less the plaque-like psoriasis capitis but the diffuse so-called seborrhoid psoriasis capitis that is responsible.
-Mostly clear itching, fine silvery scales of the scalp).
+- Psoriasis capitis: (here the plaque-like psoriasis capitis is less responsible than the diffuse so-called seborrhoid psoriasis capitis.
+Usually marked itching, fine silvery scaling of the hair base).

-- Alopecia, postmenopausal, frontal, fibrosing (Kossard): (frontal linear alopecia; at the border hairs perifollicular erythema; usually evidence of keratosis follicularis).
+- Alopecia, postmenopausal, frontal, fibrosing (Kossard): (frontal linear alopecia; perifollicular erythema at the border hairs; usually evidence of keratosis follicularis).

-- Alopecia specifica diffusa: (diffuse, small-spotted alopecia; no itching; alopecia is usually detected by chance; serological clarification is required).
+- Alopecia specifica diffusa: (diffuse, small-spot alopecia; no pruritus; alopecia is usually detected incidentally; serologic workup is required).

-- Effluvium in systemic diseases (infectious diseases, collagenoses, lymphomas, tumours of different genesis): the connection with the respective basic disease is demonstrable.
+- Effluvium in systemic diseases (infectious diseases, collagenoses, lymphomas, tumors of different genesis): the connection with the respective underlying disease is demonstrable.

-- Anagenes (dystrophic) effluvium (anagen effluvium): during periods of physical stress, fever periods.
+- Anagen (dystrophic) effluvium (anagen effluvium): during periods of physical stress, periods of fever.

 - Alopecia areata diffusa: (diffuse anagen effluvium; no local preference; hair plucking test is positive).

-Effluvium, chronic telogenes: permanent, diffuse hair loss that lasts for years, deteriorates in phases, with loss of 100-200 hairs/day.
-No evidence of endogenous or exogenous causes (exclusion diagnosis).
-Does not lead to visible baldness, telogen switch-off, premature (immediate telogen release, so-called "shedding" e.g. with minoxidil therapy).
-Clear and sudden hair loss in connection with the therapy.
+Effluvium, chronic telogenic: Persistent, phasic worsening, permanent, diffuse hair loss with loss of 100-200 hairs/day over years.
+No evidence of endogenous or exogenous causes (diagnosis of exclusion).
+Does not result in visible balding.
+Telogen cut-off, premature (immediate telogen release, so-called "shedding" e.g. with minoxidil therapy).
+Marked and sudden hair loss associated with therapy.

 General therapyThis section has been translated automatically.